2–3 minutes

 Soy sauce has wheat in it.
 So for a gluten free diet, it’s a no go.

-For a while I switched to gluten free soy sauce but at over $4 a bottle, I didn’t like those prices.
+For a while, I switched to gluten free soy sauce.
+However, at over $4 a bottle, I didn’t like those prices.

 Then I did the Whole 30 in April/ May of 2017.
 I began to use coconut aminos.